dabinchoi04/IBM-Telecom-Customer-Churn-Retention-Data-Analysis/README.md

 - What customer, service, contract, and billing characteristics are associated with churn?
 - Which customers should be prioritized for retention efforts?
 - How can churn risk be combined with customer value to support business decisions?
+- How can analytical and predictive results be communicated through an interactive business dashboard?

 The goal of this project is to build a data-driven retention framework that moves beyond simply predicting churn.

-The final output combines **predicted churn probability**, **Customer Lifetime Value (CLTV)**, and customer characteristics to identify high-priority customers and recommend targeted retention actions.
+The final solution combines **predicted churn probability**, **Customer Lifetime Value (CLTV)**, customer characteristics, and interactive Power BI reporting to identify high-priority customers and support targeted retention actions.

 ## Project Objectives